Gardener Soul

 How to Prune Roots of Azalea?

 Pruning the roots of Azalea before moving is the most important thing you can do to ensure the success of your transplant process.
 But if you are careful enough, you can do it without pruning roots.
-Root pruning will help your Azalea recover faster after transplanting.
+Root pruning will help your azalea recover faster when transplanting azalea bushes.

 To prune roots before moving, dig a donut-shaped trench around the plant.
 It should be 8-12 inches out from the plant’s trunk.
 Doing this will cut down all the outgrown and shallow roots of your plant.
 The width of the trench will be around 6 inches, and the depth of one foot will do the work.
 Then, fill the trench back again with loosened soil.
 Soon, new roots will start to grow in the soil of the trench.
 Most of the roots of an Azalea plant are shallow and don’t go very deep.